VioPaige/TeleportService_But_Easier_Docs/README.md

 If you ran into any problems, would like to make a comment, or would like to suggest an update, please let me know!

 [DevForum Post](https://devforum.roblox.com/t/teleportservice-but-easier-modulescript/1615206)

+To check API documentation for the module, check out the CODE.lua file.